mahathi257/gesture-controlled-dino-game/README.md

 Contributions are welcome!
 Please fork this repository and submit pull requests for any features, bug fixes, or enhancements.

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [LICENSE](LICENSE) file for details.

-This README includes the installation instructions for `cvzone` and provides a comprehensive guide on how to set up and use the project.